michielvha/chart-fetcher/readme.md

 This application is designed to run alongside a web server, serving as a reliable and scalable solution to facilitate Helm chart management in authenticated environments.

 > [!NOTE]
-> This is certainly not the most advanced helm client implementation and it does not aim to be.
-The purpose of this binary is to be easy and straight forward to use, capable of being easily integrated into a `chart-proxy` kubernetes deployment.
+> This isn't trying to be a full-featured Helm client.
+It does one thing well: pulling charts from authenticated registries.
+It's built to be simple and straightforward, perfect for integrating into a `chart-proxy` Kubernetes deployment to point Kustomize towards.

 ### Example Run Scenarios